ansuman-satapathy/ansuman-satapathy/README.md

 ### Hello Guys! 👋
 - Ansuman here.
-I am currently learning Java & DSA as well as exploring different DevOps tools.
+I am currently learning Java & DSA and also exploring different DevOps & Cloud Native tools.
+- I am really passionate about DevOps and opensource.
 - I am here to learn about different technologies and I aim to achieve that by contributing to different projects here.

 <!--